travetto/travetto/module/config/README.md

 npm install @travetto/config
 ```

 The config module provides support for loading application config on startup.
 Configuration values support the common [YAML](https://en.wikipedia.org/wiki/YAML) constructs as defined in [YAML](https://github.com/travetto/travetto/tree/main/module/yaml#readme "Simple YAML support, provides only clean subset of yaml").
+Additionally, the configuration is built upon the [Schema](https://github.com/travetto/travetto/tree/main/module/schema#readme "Data type registry for runtime validation, reflection and binding. ") module, to enforce type correctness, and allow for validation of configuration as an
+entrypoint into the application.
+Given that all [@Config](https://github.com/travetto/travetto/tree/main/module/config/src/decorator.ts#L9) classes are -based classes, all the standard  and  functionality applies.

+## Resolution

 The configuration information is comprised of:

    *  [YAML](https://en.wikipedia.org/wiki/YAML) files
    *  environment variables

-## Resolution
+   *  configuration classes

 Config loading follows a defined resolution path, below is the order in increasing specificity: